 Ravens Match Pittsburgh Physically, Peck Away at Lead

-The Steelers had done well to set the physical tone for the game, but unfortunately Pittsburgh struggled to keep pace.
-The Raven’s first half offense might have lacked for fireworks, Steve Smith Junior’s 44 yard catch notwithstanding, but the Ravens established that Baltimore was ready, willing and able to match the Steelers physical challenge.
+The Steelers wisely set the physical tone for the game, but unfortunately Pittsburgh struggled to keep pace.
+The Raven’s first half offense might have lacked fireworks, Steve Smith Junior’s 44 yard catch notwithstanding, but the Ravens established that Baltimore was ready, willing and able to match the Steelers physical challenge.

 - During the first half, the Steelers defense did a good job of matching the brute force of the Raven’s attack.